gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ---

-## Enable Azure Sphere Device Development Debugging
+## Enable Azure Sphere Device Development

 You will need the credentials for the Azure Sphere Tenant your device was claimed into.